-These condensed consolidated interim financial statements are presented in Canadian dollars, which is the Company's functional currency.
-The functional currency for the Company's subsidiary, Builders Capital Limited Partnership is also Canadian dollars.
+These consolidated financial statements are presented in Canadian dollars, which is the Company's functional currency.
+The functional currency of the Company's subsidiary, Builders Capital Limited Partnership is also Canadian dollars.

 3. Mortgages receivable

 Mortgages receivable consist of the following: